karol-prog/Password-generator/README.md

 To generate the password, I used the random method to randomly select characters from a variable called "characters".
 I then created a function to increment these characters using a for loop and stored the result in a span tag.

-The copy method was challenging to implement, but I was able to create a method to copy the newly generated password to the clipboard after researching and using AI.
+The copy method was challenging to implement, but I was able to create a method to copy the newly generated password to the clipboard.

 You can find a site here. https://karol-passgen.netlify.app/